wilsonmar/azure-quickly/README.md

    ### Setup an environment for new Subscription

-1. Triple-click this command below:
+1. Triple-click the command below to highlight it:

    <pre><strong>bash -c "$(curl -fsSL https://raw.githubusercontent.com/wilsonmar/azure-quickly/master/az-setup-cli.sh)" -v -i</strong></pre>

-1. Right-click the highlighted and select "Copy".
+1. Right-click and select "Copy" to save the highlighted temporarily in your Clipboard.

 1. Get in <a target="_blank" href="https://shell.azure.com/">https://shell.azure.com</a>
    or click the CLI icon after entering
    <a target="_blank" href="https://portal.azure.com/">https://portal.azure.com</a>

-1. Right-click anywhere on the CLI Terminal window, then press command+V to paste from the Clipboard:
+1. Right-click anywhere on the CLI Bash terminal window, then press <strong>command+V</strong> to paste from the Clipboard.

 1. Press Enter to run the script.
 It takes several minutes to run.